spencerjbeckwith/super/supercontrol/README.md

 ## To-do

+- Fix bug where left trigger and right trigger not activated
+- Fix bug with axis presses not releasing sometimes
+- Finish writing README
 - Move this section to github issues
 - Type enforcement on keyboard key names
     - This would remove the need for a keyboard keys generic.